zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/initialize-environment/initialize-environment.md

-# Verify Your Environment
+# Initialize Your Environment

 ## Introduction

 During the workshop, you use two Linux compute instances named `workshop-staged` and `workshop-installed`.
 Both compute instances have a noVNC desktop, which provides an easy-to-use interface.
-You are automatically signed in to these compute instances as the `oracle` user (password is `Ora4U_1234`).
+You are automatically signed in to these compute instances as the `oracle` user.

 - The `workshop-staged` compute instance has the Oracle Database 19c installer files (release 19.12) staged on it.
 Only the **Install Oracle Database 19c with Automatic Root Script Execution** lab uses this compute instance.
 The rest of the labs use the `workshop-installed` compute instance.
 - The `workshop-installed` compute instance has Oracle Database 19c (release 19.12) already installed on it with two CDBs (CDB1 and CDB2).
 CDB1 has one pluggable database named PDB1 with sample data.
 CDB2 has no PDBs.
 CDB1, PDB1, and CDB2 are configured to use the default listener, which is called LISTENER.
 The listener and the database instances are configured to automatically start up on boot.